wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 Before you begin using the software:

-1. :ref:'Disable all other network adapters <docs/networking/networking-introduction/roborio-network-troubleshooting:Disabling Network Adapters>'
+1. :ref:`Disable all other network adapters <docs/networking/networking-introduction/roborio-network-troubleshooting:Disabling Network Adapters>`
 2. Plug directly from your computer into the wireless bridge and make sure no other devices are connected to your computer via ethernet.

 .. warning:: The OM5P-AN and AC use the same power plug as the D-Link DAP1522, however they are 12V radios.
 Wire the radio to the 12V 2A terminals on the VRM (center-pin positive).